World Bound Adventures: Japan

 Pillar 1: Integrating Climate Change Principles and Perspectives

-• Intercultural: Find the meeting point between North American and Japanese understanding of the nature.
+• Intercultural: Discover where the North American and Japanese understanding of nature intersect.

-• Urban-rural: Move between some of the world’s densest cityscapes and tranquil rural environments to learn how they understand nature and climate change.
+• Urban Rural: Move between some of the world's densest city scapes and tranquil rural environments to learn how the people there interact with nature and approach climate change challenges.

 Pillar 2: Exploring Real-world Environments